RikhardHonkanen/diablo2_item_tracker/README.md

-# Diablo II item tracker
+# Diablo II Item Tracker
 ## Gotta catch 'em all

 WIP.
 Simple GUI to input and track found items of interest in Diablo 2.
 Maybe stats and stuff later.